chingc/docs-nix/README.md

 zsh: command not found: python
 ```

-Simple!
-Fast!
+We were able to install golang, node, and python instantly.

-We were able to skip lengthy setup docs, we didn't have to edit our shell profile, and we didn't have to worry about `PATH` or other environment variables.
+We skipped the setup docs, we didn't edit our shell profile, and we didn't have to worry about `PATH` or other environment variables.

-Best of all, it didn't pollute the user environment.
+Best of all, we didn't pollute the user environment.
 Everything is gone once you `exit` or `Ctrl-D` the shell.

 Other benefits?